Data-Science-for-Linguists-2020/Twitter-Positivity-Analysis/final_report.md

 This project looks at Twitter data from the [internet archive](https://archive.org/search.php?query=twitterstream&sort=-publicdate) from 2011 and 2019 respectively.
 It compares and contrasts tweeting habits from both points in time such as content, lexical complexity, tweet length, and tweet sentiment.

+My hypothesis is that tweets from 2019 have gotten more streamlined in topic and more lexically complex.
+I also believe that they have a more negative overall sentiment as a result of the focus on current events.

 ## Why Twitter?

 Web scraping has always interested me in how much it can tell you about pop culture and human behavior in general.
 We put so much of ourselves in online spaces, so I wanted to see how online culture, specifically twitter culture, has changed as time has gone on.
 People often say that social media is a plague, but I have seen a lot of productive discussions to contrast against any percieved negativity as people realize the potential of being this globally connected.
 I wanted to test the hypothesis that social media has made us less coherrent or willing to start important diaologue.
 I also wanted to look at the sentiment behind the dialogue and compare it over approximately 8 years.
 For me personally, 2011 was around the time when I was first expressing myself on the internet, so it is interesting to see how nostalgia colors our view of the past.